rbrasga/SPPD-Deck-Tracker/README.md

 This is a very basic application meant to run along side South Park Phone Destroyer

-At the moment, SECURITY_CODE is a required setting for beta testing, until official release.

 Please join the discord: https://discord.gg/m95hg3S

 Current supported actions: